-- Fully supports direct interoperability from WebLogic Server 8.1 through WebLogic Server 10.0.
-For example, a release 8.1 client can interoperate with a release 10.0 server and vice-versa. - Messages forwarded transactionally by the WebLogic Messaging Bridge to other IMS providers - as well as to other instances and versions of WebLogic IMS, as described in Oracle Fusion Middleware Configuring and Managing the Messaging Bridge for Oracle WebLogic Server. - Supports mapping of other JMS providers so their objects appear in the WebLogic JNDI tree as local JMS objects.
+- Fully supports direct interoperability with prior WebLogic Server releases as described in "WebLogic Server Compatibility" in Information Roadmap for Oracle WebLogic Server. - Messages forwarded transactionally by the WebLogic Messaging Bridge to other JMS providers - as well as to other instances and versions of WebLogic JMS, as described in Configuring and Managing the Messaging Bridge for Oracle WebLogic Server. - Supports mapping of other JMS providers so their objects appear in the WebLogic JNDI tree as local JMS objects.
 Also references remote instances of WebLogic Server in another cluster or domain in the local JNDI tree.
 See Section 3.11, "Foreign Server Configuration." - Uses MDBs to transactionally receive messages from multiple JMS providers.
-See "Message-Driven EJBs" in Oracle Fusion Middleware Programming Enterprise JavaBeans for Oracle WebLogic Server. - Reliable Web Services integration with JMS as a transport, as described in "Using Web Services Reliable Messaging" in Oracle Fusion Middleware Programming Advanced Features of JAX-RPC Web Services for Oracle WebLogic Server. - Automatic transaction enlistment of non-WebLogic IMS client resources in server-side applications via JMS resource-reference pooling.
-See "Enhanced Java EE Support for Using WebLogic JMS With EJBs and Servlets" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server. - Integration with Oracle Tuxedo messaging provided by WebLogic Tuxedo Connector.
-See "How to Configure the Oracle Tuxedo Queuing Bridge" in the Oracle Fusion Middleware Tuxedo Connector Administration Guide for Oracle WebLogic - The WebLogic JMS C API enables programs written in 'C' to participate in JMS applications.
+See "Programming and Configuring MDBs: Details" in Programming Message-Driven Beans for Oracle WebLogic Server.

+- Reliable Web Services integration with JMS as a transport, as described in "Using Web Services Reliable Messaging" in Programming Advanced Features of JAX-RPC Web Services for Oracle WebLogic Server. - Automatic transaction enlistment of non-WebLogic JMS client resources in server-side applications via JMS resource-reference pooling.
+See "Enhanced Java EE Support for Using WebLogic JMS With EJBs and Servlets" in Programming JMS for Oracle WebLogic Server. - Integration with Oracle Tuxedo messaging provided by WebLogic Tuxedo Connector.
+See "How to Configure the Oracle Tuxedo Queuing Bridge" in the WebLogic Tuxedo Connector Administration Guide for Oracle WebLogic Server. - The WebLogic JMS C API enables programs written in 'C' to participate in JMS applications.
 This implementation of the JMS C API uses JNI in order to access a Java Virtual Machine (JVM).
-See "WebLogic JMS C API" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server. - Oracle Streams Advanced Queuing provides database-integrated message queuing functionality that leverages the functions of the Oracle database to manage messages.
-See Oracle Streams Advanced Queuing User's Guide.
+See "WebLogic JMS C API" in Programming JMS for Oracle WebLogic Server. - Oracle Streams Advanced Queuing (AQ) provides database-integrated message queuing functionality that leverages the functions of the Oracle database to manage messages.
+WebLogic Server interoperates with Oracle AQ using a Foreign JMS and JDBC data source configuration in a WebLogic Server domain.
+Both local and remote JMS clients can use Oracle AQ destinations from WebLogic JNDI.
+See Chapter 7, "Interoperating with Oracle AQ JMS."